life-itself/artearthtech.com/content/blog/2019-wilber-integral-spirituality.md

       Plural       We     |    Its
 </pre>

-For me distinguishing the interiority of contemplative / meditative vs the exteriority of say neuroscience was really useful.

-Just labellign all this stuff is helpful:
+For me, distinguishing, say, the interiority of the contemplative / meditative vs the exteriority of say neuroscience was really useful.
+And simply,  labelling all of this is very helpful (how many debates arise out of poor term definition):

 - I = subjective, lived experience (of the individual)
 - It = individual external i.e. behaviour, neuroscience, atoms etc
 - We = culture (subjective group experience, shared meaning etc)
 - Its = systems (economies, group dynamics etc)

 He also has inside and outside on each of these to give 8 zones (I'm still working this one out fully).